-Trading within stocks, forex, binary options and CFD’s (CFD’s can only be traded in if you are outside the US) to name just a few ways to trade, has always been popular, but as time goes by, it is getting easier.
+Trading within stocks, binary options and CFD’s (CFD’s can only be traded if you are outside the US) to name just a few ways to trade, has always been popular, and as time goes by, it is getting easier.
 Whereas historically the only way to trade was through a registered broker, today people are able to bypass brokers and do their own trading through the use of stock trading platforms and software.

 As I mention above, there are numerous ways to trade and make money (as well as lose it!) and so the question has to be asked, which way of trading is the best way for you?
 Well, you will see to the side in the navigation, that I have provided you with an assortment of information on a number of various trading options so you can get a detailed explanation as to what exactly each trading type is and whether it is suitable for you, depending on your trading education and experience.
-I also discuss the benefits of using a stock trading software if you feel comfortable trading without the using a qualified and registered broker.

 I want to point out that I am not advocating self-trading, I strongly recommend and advise that if you have never invested through trades before, you do use the service of a fully qualified and registered stock broker.
 However, if you understand the risks as well as the benefits of trading yourself, and it is something that you want to do, then hopefully the information in this section will help you.